Borewit/musicbrainz-api/README.md

 });
 ```

-In TypeScript you it would look like this:
+In TypeScript it would look like this:
 ```js
 import {MusicBrainzApi} from 'musicbrainz-api';